William Parker Kennedy: Union leader

 Alexander F. Whitney, president of the union, died of a heart attack on 16 July 1949 at the age of 76.

 Kennedy succeeded him as president of the Brotherhood of Railroad Trainmen, and held this post until 1963.

 He was 57 years old when he became president.

-On 25 August 1950 President Truman issued an order for the federal government to take control of the 131 major railroads in the United States.
+On 25 August 1950, President of the United States Harry S. Truman issued an order for the federal government to take control of the 131 major railroads in the United States.
 The order came three days before the members of the BRT and the Order of Railway Conductors, were scheduled to halt work.
 Truman had just ordered U.S. troops to intervene in the Korean War, and could not afford to have the railways paralyzed.
 The strike continued until May 1952, when the Brotherhood of Railroad Trainmen, the Order of Railway Conductors and the Brotherhood of Locomotive Firemen and Enginemen accepted the government's terms and returned to work.

 Kennedy predicted that freight yards would become increasingly automated using new electronic technology.
 The railroads were in good financial condition, so could afford increased levels of investment, and there were large savings to be made.
 The Brotherhood reached its greatest size in 1956, with 217,176 members, after which railroad employment began to decline.

 In 1957 the BRT affiliated with the AFL–CIO and the Canadian Labour Congress.

-At the 1959 AFK-CIO convention the question of racial discrimination came up.
+At the 1959 AFL–CIO convention, the question of racial discrimination came up.
 A. Philip Randolph said the federation should not tolerate segregated locals, even when the members were black and wanted to remain segregated.
 He was attacked by the organization's president, George Meany, who accused Randolph of trying to suppress the views of the black unionists.
 Randolph introduced a resolution to eject the Brotherhood of Railroad Trainmen and the Brotherhood of Locomotive Firemen and Enginemen from the AFL-CIO unless they changed their constitutions to allow black members.
-Kennedy said he would work to eliminate bias from the trainmen's union, and said that there were already over a thousand black members even though the constitution theoretically barred them.
+Kennedy said he would work to eliminate bias from the trainmen's union, and said that there were already over a thousand black members even though its constitution theoretically barred them.

 Kennedy supported Senator Harley M. Kilgore in his push for stronger laws for detaining subversives.
 He wrote to him on behalf of the Brotherhood to express their "deep appreciation of your efforts in Congress to counteract the activities of Communists and other subversive groups."

-In 1958 Kennedy turned down an invitation from the Teamsters to discuss a unified transportation union.
+In 1958 Kennedy declined an invitation from the Teamsters to discuss a unified transportation union.
 The Brotherhood held a lengthy convention in the Cleveland Music Hall between 4 January 1960 and 18 February 1960.
 Jimmy Hoffa of the International Brotherhood of Teamsters had representatives trying to influence the delegates to support unification of all labor unions.
 The combined union of road, rail and airline transport workers would have had immense power, and probably would have been prevented by the government.
 However, Kennedy was strongly opposed to working with Hoffa.